intellectoglobal/vibro-mobile/README.md

  eas build -p android --profile preview-apk --local

 for Cloud Build :
+ eas build --profile production --platform android

+for Cloud Debug apk build :
- eas build -p android --profile preview-apk
+ eas build --profile preview-apk-android --platform android

 In the output, you'll find options to open the app in a